 Lenda recently received $1.54 million in seed money and plans to enter several more states in the future.
 They currently lend in Arizona, California, Colorado, Florida, Georgia, Illinois, Michigan, Oregon, Pennsylvania, Texas, Virginia, and Washington, though they’re licensed in 43 states.

-Future product offerings include jumbos, HARP, FHA, and CRA loans, but in the meantime Lenda only offers mortgages backed by Fannie Mae and Freddie Mac.
+Future product offerings include jumbos, HARP, FHA, and CRA loans, and perhaps adjustable-rate mortgages.

 Now just imagine if companies like Opendoor and Lenda come together.
 We’ll be able to buy, sell, and finance homes in hours, or maybe even seconds with nothing more than our smartphones.

 While they only operate in 12 states currently, Lenda expects to go live in other states in the near future.